-See "Restoring data from the backups that excluded the boot disk or data disks" on page 74.
+See "Restoring data from the backups that excluded the boot disk or data disks" on page 80.

-Virtual disk selection options: an example to avoid
+Exclude disks from backups: an example to avoid

-You should use the Virtual disk selection option with care.
-For example, if you add a disk to the virtual machine and change the Virtual disk selection setting, note: The next backup may not capture the virtual machine in the state that you intended.
-You should back up the entire virtual machine (Include all disks) before using Virtual disk selection to exclude a disk from future backups.
+You should use the options on the Exclude Disks tab of the Change Policy dialog box with care.
+For example, if you add a disk to the virtual machine and change the settings that exclude disks, note: The next backup may not capture the virtual machine in the state that you intended.
+You should back up the entire virtual machine (that is, do not exclude any disks) before you exclude a disk from future backups.